Bake Play Smile

 How can I stop my cupcake cases from getting greasy?

-Add rice to the bottom of the muffin tin holes before placing the cupcake cases over the top (the rice absorbs the greasiness from the butter and keeps your paper cases perfect!)
+Add some uncooked rice grains to the bottom of the muffin tin holes before placing the cupcake cases over the top (the rice absorbs any greasiness from the base of the cases).

 More Cupcake Recipes